Swyftl/Roblox-Simualtor-Kit/README.md

 # Simulator-Kit-Roblox
+hey there,
-this is a kit for a simulator on roblox
+thanks for checking out my simulator kit for roblox this is for people who want to make a simulator game, but can't

+DISCLAIMER: please do not reshare this without my permission